-1.5 The HKEx is one of the world's largest markets by market capitalisation

-The HKEx serves as a gateway for companies to achieve exposure to the rapidly growing PRC market.
+The HKEx is one of the largest stock markets in the world in terms of market capitalisation.
+In addition, the HKEx serves as a gateway for companies to achieve exposure to the rapidly growing PRC market.

 Since 2008, over US\$125 billion in capital raisings have been announced with the HKEx and the HKEx has a strong presence in resources, boasting: